 Thanks for visiting my web site.
-If you want to find out more about me, or about my three books or anything else I have written, this is the place.
+If you want to find out more about me, or about my three books, or about my fourth book which comes out next year, then this is the place.
 The photo at right was taken by Clay Blackmore back in 2004 when I had thicker hair and it was still mostly black.
 As you can see from the more recent photos below, I now have thinner hair and it's now mostly grey.
 But hopefully I am a little wiser.

 more information about my workshop

 For more information about my